cesanta/fossa/README.md

 # Features

-- Cross-platform: works on Windows, Linux/UNIX, QNX, eCos, Android, iPhone, etc
+- Cross-platform: works on Linux/UNIX, QNX, eCos, Windows, Android, iPhone, etc
 - Single-threaded, asynchronous, non-blocking core with simple event-bases API
 - Has both client and server functionality
 - TCP and UDP support
-- SSL/TLS support, client-side SSL auth (two-way SSL)
+- SSL/TLS support, one-way and two-way SSL
 - Tiny static and run-time footprint
 - Mature and tested, it is a networking engine of [Mongoose Embedded Web Server](https://github.com/cesanta/mongoose),